-Today we use them as the main power source for smartphones, laptops, tablets, military drones, and even electric cars.
-However, if lithium batteries are not stored properly, they can be extremely dangerous.
-In this article, we’ll offer some suggestions on how to store lithium batteries.
+Today we use them as the main power source for smartphones, laptops, tablets, drones, scooters, bikes, and electric cars.
+However, if lithium batteries are not stored properly, they can become extremely dangerous.
+In this article, we’ll offer some suggestions on how to accomplish safe storage of lithium batteries.

 Tips for Lithium-ion Battery Storage: Temperature and Charge